silveera/trek-track/SPECIFICATION.md

 ## Overview

- This platform aims to seamlessly combine the aspects of social media and a travel portal by providing services such as trip planning with the key feature of an interactive map.
-On this map, the user will be able to see activities and other users near their trip destination as well as their past and future trips.
-Besides the map, a feed and social panels will be present which will assist with discovery.
+ This platform aims to seamlessly combine the aspects of social media and a travel portal by providing services such as trip planning.

 ## Team

 Mainly:
-Batu Durmazel - CSS, HTML
+Batu Durmazel - CSS, HTML, MySQL
-Michelle Watford - JS
+Michelle Watford - JS, HTML
 Yuto Kobayashi - PHP, MySQL

-Design, structure etc. decided by each member.
+Design, structure etc. decided through communication in group meetings.

 ## Goals, Objectives and Phases